 ASE A4 Steering Suspension Practice Test

-26. The steering wheel of a vehicle with a power rack and pinion steering system is binding when the driver makes a turn.
+26. The steering wheel of a vehicle with a power rack and pinion steering system binds while turning.
 Which of the following is LEAST likely to cause this condition?

 • A. Strut mount bearing.